anthonyq7/aegis/README.md

 ### Attention Weights Analysis
 ![Alt text](model/results/attention_weights.png)

+The figure above displays the attention weights for the first tokens of an input in Head 0 of the last encoding layer (Layer -1).
+The vertical orange columns suggest a strong relationship between the query tokens and the <s>, Ċ, and </s> key tokens. <s> and </s> often represent BOS (Begin-Of-Sequence) and EOS (End-Of-Sequence), attracting strong attention as they act like anchors for the sequence.
+However, Ċ is a stand-in for a newline character (think \n), implying Aegis attends to line breaks.
+Newlines, indentations, and definition blocks comprise common structural cues for Python code, and the model being aware of newlines to orient itself in a function block is reasonable.
+Additionally, the faint diagonal from the top-left to bottom-right in the figure indicates that tokens often look at nearby neighbors, which makes sense given Python's reliance on local context.

 ### Error Analysis
 The false positive rate of 32% can be attributed to two sources of error: manual data cleaning and the small sample size.
-The removal of author comments, watermarks, and other artifcats in human code reduced authentic human variation in the training data, increasing the homogeneity of the human and AI-generated code.
+The removal of author comments, watermarks, and other artifacts in human code reduced authentic human variation in the training data, increasing the homogeneity of the human and AI-generated code.
 The 64 false positives were likely a result of human code looking clean and structured, resembling AI output.
 Additionally, the small sample size resulted in less coverage of code style and less variation, potentially allowing for the learning of false patterns.

 ### Implications
 A high recall of 93.50 suggest a reasonable accuracy for use in academic integrity settings.
 However, the 32% rate of false positives for human can lead to unfair suspicion.
 Regardless, Aegis's strength lies in its ability to reliably flag AI code.
 Further investigation can be conducted in the future to limit false positives by expanding training data and adding additional classes, such as "Likely AI" class.